 (vii) The Secretary of Housing and Community Development, or the Secretary’s designee;

-(ix) Twelve members appointed by the Governor who represent the following interests:
+(ix) The following members appointed by the Governor:

-(d) (1) The term of a member appointed by the Governor is 3 years.
+(d) (1) The term of a member appointed by the Governor or the President of the Senate and the Speaker of the House is 3 years.

 (2) At the end of a term, a member continues to serve until a successor is appointed and qualifies.

 (3) A member who is appointed after a term has begun serves only for the rest of the term and until a successor is appointed and qualifies.

 (4) A member may not be appointed to more than two consecutive terms.

 (5) The Department shall provide a new Commission member with an orientation that reviews: